Mothercare (LON:MTC) Trading Down 10.5% – Here’s Why

 Wall Street Analyst Weigh In

-Separately, Deutsche Bank Aktiengesellschaft decreased their target price on Mothercare from GBX 650 to GBX 450 and set a “buy” rating for the company in a research report on Thursday, September 25th.
-One research analyst has rated the stock with a Buy rating, According to MarketBeat.com, the company presently has an average rating of “Buy” and an average target price of GBX 450.
+Separately, Deutsche Bank Aktiengesellschaft reduced their price target on Mothercare from GBX 650 to GBX 450 and set a “buy” rating for the company in a research note on Thursday, September 25th.
+One research analyst has rated the stock with a Buy rating, According to data from MarketBeat.com, the company has a consensus rating of “Buy” and an average price target of GBX 450.

-Mothercare (LON:MTC – Get Free Report) last posted its quarterly earnings data on Thursday, September 25th.
-The company reported GBX (0.40) earnings per share for the quarter.
-As a group, equities analysts predict that Mothercare plc will post 0.2157576 EPS for the current year.
+Mothercare (LON:MTC – Get Free Report) last issued its quarterly earnings results on Thursday, September 25th.
+The company reported GBX (0.40) earnings per share (EPS) for the quarter.
+Research analysts predict that Mothercare plc will post 0.2157576 earnings per share for the current year.

 Mothercare plc, through its subsidiaries, operates as a specialist franchisor of products for parents and young children under the Mothercare brand.
 The company provides clothing, footwear, home and travel products, and toys.
 It operates through Mothercare stores, as well as online stores under the Mothercare brand.